 NOTE: Attempted calibration of >1 pH point from factory calibration will cause "FAC" to appear.
 This indicates the need for sensor replacement (ref.
 Troubleshooting pg.
 34) or fresh buffer solution.
 The "FAC" internal electronic calibration is not intended to replace calibration with pH buffers.
 It assumes an ideal pH sensor.
 Each "FAC" indicates a factory setting for that calibration step (i.e., 7, acid, base).

-to accept the preset factory value, or you may
+You may press (CAL) to accept the preset factory value, or you may is now complete.

-6. Press CAL to accept the new value.
-The pH Zero Calibration is now complete.
 You may continue with pH Gain Calibration or exit by pressing any measurement key.